-From the kitchen to the bathroom to the wardrobe, here are some ways throughout the home and the day that we can individually reduce our plastic usage.
+Here are some ways throughout the home and the day that we can individually reduce our plastic usage — during Plastic Free July and beyond.

 In the bathroom:

 Clean, healthy hair, and without a plastic bottle in sight, shampoo and conditioner bars are the future of eco-friendly hair care.
-Ecostore recently released its first batch of the clever products to very eager uptake; made from plant and mineral-based ingredients, they are vegan, 100 percent soap-free and have a mild pH.
-Ethique is another brand that offers not only shampoo and conditioner bars, but solid facial and body cleansers, plus moisturising blocks too.
+Last year, Ecostore released its first batch of the clever products (with the latest smoothing bar hitting shelves a few weeks ago) to very eager uptake; made from plant and mineral-based ingredients, they are vegan, 100 percent soap-free and have a mild pH.

 For travelling, eco-conscious blogger Ethically Kate recommends cutting just what you need off your haircare bars, and drying them off before storing in a reusable container.